martinkiefer/optimistic-sketching/README.md

 * CUDA (we used 11.6, GPU baseline + accuracy experiments)
 * GCC (we used 9.4, CPU baseline)

-If you want to compile and run the FPGA parts without changing anything, you will need access to a U250 accelerator flashed with a compatibel deployment plattform.
+If you want to compile and run the FPGA parts without changing anything, you will need access to a U250 accelerator flashed with a compatibel deployment platform.
 Otherwise you may have to make changes to the project.

 For the CUDA parts, any recent Nvidia GPU will do.
 We used an A100.